abaran30/rune2word/README.md

-> **This app has been built with Ionic 3.9.2 (Angular 5.0.3) and will no longer be receiving updates.
+> **This app will no longer be receiving updates.
 Thank you for all of your support and feedback on this fun, personal project made available to you. 🙂**

 # Rune2Word